 How to apply

-Post to: People Services Directorate, P.O.
+- The completed form should be sent to Neighbourhoods Directorate, P.O.
 Box 103, Sunderland West LDO, SR2 8YH

 - Alternatively, you can complete an application over the telephone by contacting our Home and Money Team

 Before you start your application, have the following information to hand:

 - All National Insurance numbers

 - Details and amounts of all income including earnings and benefits